FixedEffects/InteractiveFixedEffectModels.jl/README.md

 fit(pfm, :Sales, df, weight = :Pop)
 ```

 The factor model is estimated by incremental SVD, i.e. by minimizing the sum of the squared residuals incrementally for each dimension.
 By default, the minimization uses a gradient descent.
-There are three main benefits compared to the usual estimation of a factor model through PCA, this
+There are three main benefits compared to the usual estimation of a factor model through PCA:
 - estimate unbalanced panels (with missing (id x time) observation).
 Another way to do it would be through an EM algorithm, which replaces missing values by the predicted values from the factor model until convergence.
-This algorithm is generally slower to converge.
+This algorithm is generally slower to converge and takes more memory
 - estimate weighted factor models, where weights are not constant within id or time
-- avoid the creation of a matrix N x T which may be huge (as in the Netflix problem).
+- avoid the creation of a matrix N x T which takes memory

 #### Interactive Fixed Effect Models